Blueprint Travelers

 Jump to

 Cuenca is a beautiful city that has a protected city center as a UNESCO World Heritage site.
 It has an interesting blend between indigenous culture and colonial/post-colonial influence that makes it a gem within the Andes Mountains.
+The top things to do in Cuenca Ecuador allow you to explore the history, archaeology, and art that make this city so inviting to visit and explore.

-Is Cuenca, Ecuador Safe
+Is It Safe to Visit Cuenca, Ecuador

 The short answer is yes.
 Cuenca, especially the touristy areas, is safe.
 It is always important to be aware of and careful with your belongings.
 It’s best to not wear ostentatious or flashy clothing/jewelry to not bring too much attention to yourself.
 It is also best to stay in the main touristy neighborhoods including the historical center and El Vergel.
 Finally, you will find that many restaurants do not stay open too late in the city.

-This article will give you more background information about safety in Ecuador
+Read more about safety in Ecuador here

 Transportation in Cuenca